Site icon DataFlair

 Output-

 An instance method in Java is basically a method of the class.
-In other words, a non-static method which is declared inside a class is an instance method.
-This kind of method requires an object of its class to created before it can be called.
-To invoke an instance method, we have to create the object of the class.
+In other words, a non-static method that is declared inside a class is an instance method.
+Therefore, this kind of method requires an object of its class to be created before it can be called.
+To invoke an instance method, we have to create an object of the class.

 public void Dataflair(String name)